Autotransplantation: Autologous blood donation

-Autologous blood is not routinely tested for infectious diseases markers such as HIV antibodies.
-In the United States, autologous blood is tested only if it is collected in one place and shipped to another.
+Autologous blood is not routinely tested for infectious disease markers (e.g., HIV, hepatitis) unless collected in one location and shipped to another, per FDA regulation 21 CFR 640.3.

 There is also a risk that, in an emergency or if more blood is required than has been set aside in advance, the patient could still be exposed to donor blood instead of autologous blood.
 Autologous donation is also not suitable for patients who are medically unable to or advised not to give blood, such as cardiac patients or small children and infants.

 Bone autograft

 In orthopaedic medicine, a bone graft can be sourced from a patient's own bone in order to fill space and produce an osteogenic response in a bone defect.
 However, due to the donor-site morbidity associated with autograft, other methods such as bone allograft and bone morphogenetic proteins and synthetic graft materials are often used as alternatives.
-Autografts have long been considered the "Gold Standard" in oral surgery and implant dentistry because it offered the best regeneration results.
-Lately, the introduction of morphogen-enhanced bone graft substitutes have shown similar success rates and quality of regeneration; however, their price is still very high.
+Autografts have long been considered the gold standard in oral surgery and implant dentistry due to superior osteogenic, osteoinductive, and osteoconductive properties, achieving fusion rates of 85–95%.
+However, donor-site morbidity (pain, infection, hematoma) affects 15–30% of patients, leading to increased use of morphogen-enhanced bone graft substitutes with comparable regeneration but higher cost.

+Dental autotransplantation

+Dental autotransplantation is the surgical relocation of a tooth (typically a third molar or premolar) from one site to another in the same individual, most commonly to replace a missing or traumatized tooth.
+Success rates range from 80–98%, with 10-year survival up to 91–100% when performed on teeth with open apices (⅔–¾ root development).

+The procedure uses cone-beam CT (CBCT) for 3D planning and tooth replica guidance, minimizing extra-oral time (<15 minutes) and preserving the periodontal ligament.
+It is the only restorative option that maintains alveolar bone growth in adolescents and outperforms implants in patients under 20 due to continued eruption and proprioception.

+Complications (ankylosis, resorption) occur in <5% of cases with proper case selection and atraumatic technique.